hyphop/miZy/README.md

 + miZy is full open source project ( 1 year more active development )
 + many other features check it https://hyphop.github.io/mizy#news

+## Plans!
+What to do next

++ next improve miZy code
++ write good wiki manuals docs and annotation
++ usage examples / more demo firmware
++ prepare and open another miZy parts in public access as opensource
++ make bigger community - ( because now i'm only one + some users testers from hobbyist forums and sites )
++ make quality support
++ and many other

 ## Sources